Weighted Brunn-Minkowski Theory I: On Weighted Surface Area Measures: Local log-submodularity

-We next generalize inequality \eqref{eq:sharp_af} to the case of rotational invariant log-concave measures.
-We remind the reader that $\mu$ is a rotational invariant log-concave measure if there exists a convex function $W:\R^+\to \R$ such that $d\mu=e^{-W(|x|)}dx.$ The goal of this section is to find a quantity $\mathcal{A}$ such that, for \textbf{every} rotational invariant $\mu$, one has
+We next generalize inequality \eqref{eq:sharp_mixed} to the case of rotational invariant log-concave measures.
+We remind the reader that $\mu$ is a rotational invariant log-concave measure if there exists a non-decreasing, convex function $W:\R^+\to \R\cup \{+\infty\}$ such that $d\mu=e^{-W(|x|)}dx.$ The goal of this section is to find a quantity $\mathcal{A}$ such that, for every rotational invariant $\mu$, one has

-where we consider the case when $B$ is replaced in the above by some centered zonoid $Z,$ $C$ is an arbitrary convex body, and $A=RB_2^n,$ $R>0$.
-In the case of volume (that is, \eqref{eq:sharp_af}), this is the same as considering $A=B_2^n$; both sides of the inequality in \eqref{eq:sharp_af} being homogeneous of degree $2n-2$ in the variable $A$.
-As we will see, this is not true for \eqref{eq:objective}.
-Furthermore, when comparing the two equations, one may think that $\mathcal{A}$ should be $\frac{n-1}{n}$.
-However, as shows the next proposition, the absence of $\frac{n-1}{n}$ is purely due to the discrepancy in the definition of mixed volume and mixed measures. \begin{prop} Let $\mu$ be a rotational invariant log-concave measure, i.e. $d\mu(x)=e^{-W(|x|)}dx$ for some convex function $W:[0,\infty)\to\R$.
-Then, for $A=RB_2^n,$ $R>0,$ and $B,C\in \conbod,$ \eqref{eq:objective} is equivalent to
+where we consider the case when $B$ is replaced in the above by some centered zonoid $Z,$ $C$ is an arbitrary compact, convex set, and $A=RB_2^n,$ $R>0$.
+In the case of volume (that is, \eqref{eq:sharp_mixed}, where $\mathcal{A}=1$), this is the same as considering $A=B_2^n$; both sides of the inequality in \eqref{eq:sharp_mixed} being homogeneous of degree $2n-2$ in the variable $A$.
+As we will see, this is not true for \eqref{eq:objective}. \begin{prop} Let $\mu$ be a Borel measure on $\R^n$ such that $d\mu(x)=e^{-W(|x|)}dx$ for some convex function $W:[0,\infty)\to\R$ that is differentiable at $R>0$.
+Then, for $A=RB_2^n,$ and compact, convex sets $B,C\subset\R^n,$ \eqref{eq:objective} is equivalent to

 where

 \end{prop}